 Conversion of the improvements meets the tests for physical possibility and legal permissibility.
-As will be presented within the Sales Comparison Approach section of this report, Sale 5 and the listing of 1749 N. Prospect Avenue, across the street from the subject, provides market evidence of former residential mansions being utilized as office space in Milwaukee's Lower East Side.
-Office use and similar uses that would not require extensive renovation work involving reconfiguring walls and updating systems such as plumbing and electrical would be considered feasible.
-Conversion to single or multi-family resident use would require significant renovation costs, above those required to address deferred maintenance, to meet current market standards of for higher-end finishes and to bring the property up to modern residential, structural, safety and mechanical systems codes.
+Uses that would not require extensive renovation work involving reconfiguring walls and updating systems such as plumbing and electrical would be considered feasible.
 Conveyance of the property by its owner, Milwaukee County, a political subdivision, would require that a conservation easement be placed on the property to protect the historic character and qualities of the property.